ucla-digital-humanities/Digital-Pedagogy-An-EPIC-Seminar/findingdata.md

 # Finding Data for the Humanities Classroom

 This is a big topic, and I could write a book on it!
-I'll spare you the nitty-gritty details, though, and just by issuing a couple pieces of advice.
+I'll spare you the nitty-gritty details, though, and begin by just issuing a couple pieces of advice.

 First, there is no central humanities data repository.
 That's not to say that there aren't humanities data repositories -- [there are](https://guides.lib.uci.edu/datamanagement/dr_humanities) -- but to date, none of them has gathered enough momentum to be the obvious go-to place for data.
 So finding data for the humanities classroom is less like one-stop shopping and more like a treasure hunt.